TheJoboReal/Noter/Indlejret Programmering/Noter/FreeRTOS (Real Time Operating System).md

 #### Choice of FreeRTOS
 * **Pre-emptive**
-	* Always runs the highest available task.
-Tasks of identical priority share CPU time (fully pre-emptive with round robin time slicing).
+	* Always runs the highest priority available task.
+Tasks of identical priority share CPU time (fully pre-emptive with [[]] time slicing).
 * **Co-operative**
 	* Context switches only occur if a task blocks or explicitly calls taskYIELD()